jschreuder/Middle/README.rst

     <?php
     use jschreuder\Middle;
-    // Decorate with the RedirectRendererMiddleware which needs a base Response
+    // Decorate with the RedirectRendererMiddleware which needs a PSR-17
-    // object to which it will add a 300 status code & location header
+    // Response factory for generating the Response object
     $renderer = new Middle\View\RedirectRendererMiddleware(
         $renderer,
-        new Zend\Diactoros\Response()
+        $responseFactory
     );

 Once you've done that you can create redirects like this: